raicem/reddit-public-api-wrapper/README.md

 Reddit provides a very convenient access to its data just by adding `.json` to the end of normal URLs.
 For example, `https://www.reddit.com/r/formula1.json` will present you the json response.

-This is a very simple wrapper to easily access subreddit and user data.
+This is a very simple wrapper around this feature of Reedit.
+Thies to grant easy access to subreddit and user data.

 ### 1. Installation